StephenNneji/SScanSS-2/docsrc/interface.rst

 ##############
 User Interface
 ##############
-After starting SScanSS-2, the new project dialog will be opened because SScanSS-2 cannot be used without specifying an instrument.
+After starting SScanSS 2, the new project dialog will be opened because SScanSS 2 cannot be used without specifying an instrument.
 To close the new project dialog without creating a new project, press the **Esc** key.
 When no project exists, several actions will be disabled.

+The main user interface shown below consist of a title bar, a menu bar, a standard toolbar, a status bar, and a graphic window where 3D object will be displayed.
+The title bar displays the name of the project once it has been saved to disk.
+The status bar displays messages about the state of the application and tips when hovering over a menu items and the name of the instrument selected in the project.

 .. image:: images/start.png
    :scale: 50
-   :alt: New Project Dialog
+   :alt: New project dialog
    :align: center

 ******************
 Create new project
 ******************
-The new project dialog can be opened using the shortcut **Ctrl + N** or by clicking  **File > New Project**.
+The new project dialog can be opened using the shortcut **Ctrl + N** or by clicking  **File > New Project** in the main menu.

 .. tip:: You can also click the |new| icon on the toolbar.